Two wealth management firms have announced RIA acquisitions as the wealth industry continues to look to M&A for growth.

 The Mather Group is to acquire Independent Progressive Advisors, based in Portland, Oregon, to enhance its 12-office $14 billion AUM business, as it drives forward along its ambition to build a national RIA platform via boutique, planning-led partnerships.

-“This partnership with The Mather Group allows us to expand our impact and continue delivering meaningful guidance to our clients,” commented Scott Emblen, principal of IPA, who co-founded the firm with principal Ann Garcia.
+“This partnership with The Mather Group allows us to expand our impact and continue delivering meaningful guidance to our clients,” commented Scott Emblen, principal of IPA, who leads the firm along with principal Ann Garcia.
 The duo has a combined 35 years of experience in the industry with Emblen beginning his career at Charles Schwab in 2000 and Garcia joining Maas Capital having worked in other industries.

 It's TMG’s 22nd strategic alliance since 2018 and continues the firm’s expansion into the Pacific Northwest.